simionAndrei/SBD_AWS-assignment/README.md

 number of resources(core and memory) has to be allocated in order for the cluster to run (eg [YARN](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html)).
 This makes powerful machines more efficient, then the equivalent of more but smaller ones.

-We have also determined, by looking at the shuffle size, that the Kyro serialization decreases the overhead (smaller shuffle size when Kiro Serializer is enabled).
-Moreover, on the small tests the offHeap and Kyro serialization settings seem to have negligible impact on speed.
+We have also determined, by looking at the shuffle size, that the Kryo serialization decreases the overhead (smaller shuffle size when Kiro Serializer is enabled).
+Moreover, on the small tests the offHeap and Kryo serialization settings seem to have negligible impact on speed.

 All tests performed on the small and medium clusters were conducted using the `RDD` class implementation.